 Tillinghast drew grandeur from bold properties and more intimate ones alike.
 On San Francisco Golf Club’s compact site, he cleverly “layered” his bunkering—sometimes sharing hazards between holes, multiplying the visual impact throughout.
 It’s remarkable how many of his courses offer both something uniquely their own as well as something that echoes another of his designs.
 He didn’t quite go for template holes, but he had a deep bag of tricks.
 He was a pioneer of the double dogleg, and he liked short, nasty, uphill par threes.
 He also loved the concept of the “Great Hazard”: Tilly sometimes gets credit for “Hell’s Half Acre” at Pine Valley (he was a close friend of George Crump) and repeated this heroic carry over sandy wastes on many of his own designs.

 Though some pan Winged Foot (West) for its length and punishing rough, it features a collection of Tillinghast greens unrivaled in their intricacy.
-Gil Hanse recently completed a sympathetic restoration of Winged Foot’s also fantastic East course, with the results so impressive that he’s been re-hired to freshen up the West for the 2020 Open.
+Gil Hanse completed a sympathetic restoration of Winged Foot’s also fantastic East course, with the results so impressive that he was re-hired to freshen up the West for the 2020 Open.
 For everyday play, his best could be Somerset Hills.
 Set on a gorgeous hilltop site in New Jersey horse country, this early-career design finds Tilly in an experimental mood, almost as if he were in search of a personal style.
 It blends archaic and homespun features (chocolate drop mounds, a sunken racetrack, an apple orchard) with lay-of-the-land hole corridors (semi-blind shots abound) and a wildly diverse set of greens.
 The result is thoroughly charming.

 MOST REPRESENTATIVE COURSES